yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ycql.md

   </li>
 </ul>

 Point-in-time recovery (PITR) allows you to restore the state of your cluster's data and some types of metadata from a specific point in time.
 This can be relative, such as "three hours ago", or an absolute timestamp.

 For more information, see [Point-in-time recovery](../../../manage/backup-restore/point-in-time-recovery/#features).
 For details on the `yb-admin` commands, refer to the [Backup and snapshot commands](../../../admin/yb-admin/#backup-and-snapshot-commands) section of the yb-admin documentation.

 You can try out PITR by creating a namespace and populating it, creating a snapshot schedule, and restoring from that schedule.

+{{< note title="Setup" >}}

+Local single-node cluster.
+See [Set up your environment](../../../explore/#set-up-your-environment).

+{{< /note >}}

 {{< note title="Note" >}}